smartmicro/smartmicro_ros2_radars/Readme.md

 sure the version used to publish the data is compatible with this version:

 - Date of release: `March 25, 2022`
-- Smart Access Library version: `v4.3.0`
+- Smart Access Automotive version: `v1.1.0`
-- User interface version: `Smartaccess UMRR96 Type 153 AUTOMOTIVE v1.2.1`
+- User interface version: `UMRR96 Type 153 AUTOMOTIVE v1.2.1`
-- User interface version: `Smartaccess UMRR11 Type 132 AUTOMOTIVE v1.1.1`
+- User interface version: `UMRR11 Type 132 AUTOMOTIVE v1.1.1`

 ### Point cloud message wrapper library
 To add targets to the point cloud in a safe and quick fashion a